JohN100x1/IsekaiMod/README.md

 - https://github.com/Vek17/TabletopTweaks-Base
 - https://github.com/ka-dyn/ExpandedContent

-Thanks to Vek17, bittercranberry, WittleWolfie and all other other contributors for their code.
+Thanks to Vek17, ka-dyn, bittercranberry, WittleWolfie and all other other contributors for their code.
 Special thanks to WittleWolfie for creating this modding guide that helped me get started:
 - https://github.com/WittleWolfie/OwlcatModdingWiki/wiki